debojitsarker47/debojitsarker47/README.md

 - 👋 Hi, I’m @debojitsarker47
-- 👀 I’m interested in ...learning
+- 👀 I’m interested in ...SWE with AI
-- 🌱 I’m currently learning ...how to learn
+- 🌱 I’m currently learning ...ML
-- 💞️ I’m looking to collaborate on ...nothing now
-- 📫 How to reach me ...instagram.com/debojit_sarker
+- 📫 How to reach me ...[linkedin.com](https://www.linkedin.com/in/debojit-sarker/)

 <!---
 debojitsarker47/debojitsarker47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.